pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 Calling the `handleReport` method directly causes a problem that OS X ignores `EnableSecureEventInput`.
 (The normal privillege EventTap can observe all events even in Secure Keyboard Entry.)
 So we have to reject this approach for security reason.

-Due to the limitation of IOHIDPostEvent, we use the virtual device driver for only modifier flags.

 ## IOKit device value in kext